Interview by Allan Gardner

-Lorem, conceived by Italian musician and Publisher, Francesco D’Abraccio, is a multidisciplinary project involving AI and video artists, musicians and instrument designers as well as computer specialists.
+Lorem, conceived by Italian musician and Publisher Francesco D’Abraccio, is a multidisciplinary project involving AI and video artists, musicians and instrument designers, and computer specialists.
 The project is an inquiry into human-computer interaction in the age of Artificial Intelligence.

-Best Known as one half of Aucan, D’Abraccio began the Lorem project by building a collaborative platform including AI artists (Mario Klingemann, Damien Henry), video artists (Karol Sudolski, Mirek Hardiker), information engineer researchers (Nicola Cattabiani) and musical instrument designers (Luca Pagan) with the aim of producing original materials including audio, visuals and lyrics.
+Best Known as one half of Aucan, D’Abraccio began the Lorem project by building a collaborative platform including AI artists (Mario Klingemann, Damien Henry), video artists (Karol Sudolski, Mirek Hardiker), information engineer researchers (Nicola Cattabiani) and musical instrument designers (Luca Pto) produced using original materials including audio, visuals and lyrics.

-You are a musician an artists and Lorem is your music-driven multidisciplinary project.
+You are a musician and an artist, and Lorem is your music-driven multidisciplinary project.
 For those that are not familiar with your work, what are your background and interests?

 I am a musician coming from life experience with the band Aucan.
 We have been touring for almost 10 years, and I have always been interested in melting the borders between experimental music and club culture, electronics and live acts.
 Besides music, I studied philosophy and design&arts, and I cofounded Krisis Publishing, a curatorial and independent platform focusing on visual arts, media, technology and their impact on societies.

-Lorem, your music project, is an inquiry about human-computer interaction in the age of Artificial Intelligence.
-What are the main aim behind this project and what was the intellectual process behind Adversarial Feelings?
+Lorem, your music project is an inquiry about human-computer interaction in the age of Artificial Intelligence.
+What is the main aim behind this project, and what was the intellectual process behind Adversarial Feelings?

 Adversarial Feelings is an attempt to inform non-human intelligence with emotional data sets in the form of texts, music and sounds.
 The goal is to observe the affective dimension of intimacy from the outside, to speak about human emotions as perceived by those non-human eyes.
 Even if Neural Networks are involved in many processes, it is an album about being humans in the age of data.